MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

    ...
 ```

-## :exclamation: Configure PHP FPM to listen on a port
+## :exclamation: Configure PHP-FPM to listen on a port

 The PHP [FastCGI Process Manager (FPM)][php-fpm] can accept connections either
 on a local TCP port or by default through a Unix domain socket.